ODE: Open-Set Evaluation of Hallucinations in Multimodal Large Language Models: Methodology

-To prevent model exposure to test data, we employ text-to-image generation models (e.g., Stable Diffusion 1.5, as used in our experiments) to generate ODE test images from textual prompts such as ``a picture of {A} and {B},'' where {A} and {B} represent specific visual concepts.
-Positive and negative prompts are applied to improve image quality.
-For each test scenario, we generate both realistic photographs and anime-style images to ensure diversity in the representation of the same concepts.
+To avoid model exposure to test data, we use text-to-image generation models (e.g., FLUX.1-dev and Stable Diffusion 1.5, as used in our experiments) to generate ODE test images from textual prompts like ``a picture of {attribute of A} A and {attribute of B} B,'' where A and B represent specific visual concepts.
+Positive prompts include “clear and obvious entity,” “photography,” and “concise,” while negative prompts use “bad anatomy,” “incomplete body,” and “mutated” to enhance quality.

-Due to limitations of the generative models, not all images produced are of high quality.
-To assess the quality of the generated images, we leverage an open vocabulary object detection model to extract the actual visual content of each image, discarding those that lack the expected entities.
-For example, for an image described as ``a picture of a dog and a frisbee,'' if the detection model fails to identify the dog and frisbee or shows low confidence, the image is filtered out.
-High-quality images are retained and annotated with detected concept information as ``truth'' data.
-Additionally, hallucination data from the conceptual hallucination graph is included for comprehensive annotation.